googleapis/python-bigtable/README.rst

 ``google-cloud-happybase`` uses ``google-cloud-bigtable`` under the covers, rather than Apache HBase.

-``experimental async data client``
+Preview Async Data Client
 ----------------------------------

 `v2.23.0` includes a preview release of a new data client, accessible at `google.cloud.bigtable.data.BigtableDataClientAsync`.

-This new client supports asyncio, with a corresponding synchronous surface coming soon.
+The new client brings a simplified API and increased performance using asyncio, with a corresponding synchronous surface coming soon.

 The new client is currently in preview, and is not recommended for production use.